sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 needs to have a currency specified in its `price` attribute.
 The value for `price.amount` is given in the minor unit of `price.currency` (e.g. cents for USD).
 Flex Console displays listing prices based on the listing's currency.
-The FTW templates have a single currency defined by default, to facilitate e.g. price filtering and sorting.
+The Sharetribe Web Template has a single currency defined by default, to facilitate e.g. price filtering and sorting.

 As the transaction progresses, the payment intent is created and charged from the customer's payment method in the listing's currency, or